Italy edge poor Scotland 18-15 in rain-drenched Rome

 Scotland were down to 14 players when replacement hooker George Turner received a yellow card for a dangerous entry into the ruck.

-The visitors hung in the contest despite their retreating set-piece and scored a second try through Horne as they secured an attacking lineout and he finished in the corner.
+The visitors hung in the contest despite their retreating set-piece and scored a second try through Horne.